Traditional families (1)

 - Fragment discussed by Stobaeus.

-This series will continue next month with “Traditional Families (2)”, on the subject of commonplace books.
+This series will continue next month with “Traditional Families: the commonplace book”.